 - Weather Check.
 Weather conditions, potential hazards, and the appropriate responses should be understood and anticipated.
 Go to my.scouting.org for Hazardous Weather training.

 - Burning.
 Never use flames in tents, teepees, or snow shelters.
 This includes burning any solid, liquid, gel, or gas fuel; using features of tents or teepees that support stoves or fires; and use of chemical-fueled equipment and catalytic heaters.

 - Discipline.
 Rules are effective only when followed.
 All participants should know, understand, and respect the rules and procedures for a safe winter camping experience.
 Applicable rules should be discussed prior to the outing and reviewed for all participants when leaving for the winter campout.

-Beyond camping, a number of cold-weather activities present challenges to the Scout and leader, such as crosscountry skiing, ice skating, sledding, snowmobiling, ice fishing, and snowshoeing.
+Beyond camping, a number of cold-weather activities present challenges to the youth and leader, such as cross-country skiing, ice skating, sledding, ice fishing, and snowshoeing.
 Essential ingredients for fun include skill training and an awareness of the hazards unique to these activities.
 Snow conditions, hazardous terrain, special clothing needs, and emergency survival are important issues for a safe and successful experience.

 Be sure your winter outdoor activities always follow these guidelines:

 - All winter activities must be supervised by mature and conscientious adults (at least one of whom must be age 21 or older) who understand and knowingly accept responsibility for the well-being and safety of the youth in their care, who are experienced and qualified in the particular skills and equipment involved in the activity, and who are committed to compliance with the seven points of BSA Winter Sports Safety.
 Direct supervision should be maintained at all times by two or more adults when youth are in the field.
 The appropriate number of supervisors will increase depending on the number of participants, the type of activity, and environmental conditions.